janny801/onenote-navigation-ahk-fix/README.md

 - Select **Show more options**
 - Click **Run Script**

-You should see a green AutoHotkey icon in the system tray.
+You should see a green AutoHotkey icon in the system tray (see image below)

+![AutoHotkey script running in system tray on Windows 11](images/trayDisplayW11.png)

+*This tray icon confirms the script is active.*

 Now:
 - Shift + Scroll = horizontal scrolling
 - Middle click and drag = panning mode

-![AutoHotkey script running in system tray on Windows 11](images/trayDisplayW11.png)